freifunk-gluon/gluon/docs/package/gluon-mesh-batman-adv.rst

 This comes with a set of advantages (like quick and economical client device roaming, layer 3 protocol agnosticism, broadcast/multicast).
 But also impediments, especially layer 2 multicast overhead - which Gluon tries to mitigate to achieve a certain degree of scalability.
-See :doc:`gluon-ebtables-filter-multicast` and :ref:`batman-adv-multicast-architecture` for details.
+See :doc:`gluon-nftables-filter-multicast` and :ref:`batman-adv-multicast-architecture` for details.

 B.A.T.M.A.N.
 Advanced project homepage: